Coordinate-measuring machine: Availability

-These machines can be free-standing, handheld and portable.
+These machines are available as stationary or portable.

 Accuracy

-The accuracy of coordinate measurement machines are typically given as an uncertainty factor as a function over distance.
+The accuracy of coordinate measurement machines is typically given as an uncertainty factor as a function over distance.
 For a CMM using a touch probe, this relates to the repeatability of the probe and the accuracy of the linear scales.
-Typical probe repeatability can result in measurements of within .001mm or .00005 inch (half a ten thousandth) over the entire measurement volume.
+Typical probe repeatability can result in measurements within one micron or 0.00005 inch (half a ten thousandth) over the entire measurement volume.
 For 3, 3+2, and 5 axis machines, probes are routinely calibrated using traceable standards and the machine movement is verified using gauges to ensure accuracy.

 Specific parts

 Machine body

 The first CMM was developed by the Ferranti Company of Scotland in the 1950s as the result of a direct need to measure precision components in their military products, although this machine only had 2 axes.
-The first 3-axis models began appearing in the 1960s (DEA of Italy / LK of the UK) and computer control debuted in the early 1970s but the first working CMM was developed and put on sale by Browne & Sharpe in Melbourne, England.
-(Leitz Germany subsequently produced a fixed machine structure with moving table.
+The first 3-axis models began appearing in the 1960s (made by DEA of Italy and LK of the UK), and computer control debuted in the early 1970s, but the first working CMM was developed and put on sale by Browne & Sharpe in Melbourne, England.
+Leitz Germany subsequently produced a fixed machine structure with moving table.

 In modern machines, the gantry-type superstructure has two legs and is often called a bridge.
 This moves freely along the granite table with one leg (often referred to as the inside leg) following a guide rail attached to one side of the granite table.
 The opposite leg (often outside leg) simply rests on the granite table following the vertical surface contour.
-Air bearings are the chosen method for ensuring friction free travel.
-In these, compressed air is forced through a series of very small holes in a flat bearing surface to provide a smooth but controlled air cushion on which the CMM can move in a near frictionless manner which can be compensated for through software.
+Air bearings are the chosen method for ensuring friction-free travel.
+In these, compressed air is forced through a series of very small holes in a flat bearing surface to provide a smooth-but-controlled air cushion on which the CMM can move in a nearly frictionless manner which can be compensated for through software.
 The movement of the bridge or gantry along the granite table forms one axis of the XY plane.
-The bridge of the gantry contains a carriage which traverses between the inside and outside legs and forms the other X or Y horizontal axis.
+The bridge of the gantry contains a carriage which traverses between the inside and outside legs and forms the other horizontal axis.
 The third axis of movement (Z axis) is provided by the addition of a vertical quill or spindle which moves up and down through the center of the carriage.
 The touch probe forms the sensing device on the end of the quill.
-The movement of the X, Y and Z axes fully describes the measuring envelope.
+The movement of the X, Y, and Z axes fully describes the measuring envelope.
 Optional rotary tables can be used to enhance the approachability of the measuring probe to complicated workpieces.
 The rotary table as a fourth drive axis does not enhance the measuring dimensions, which remain 3D, but it does provide a degree of flexibility.
-Some touch probes are themselves powered rotary devices with the probe tip able to swivel vertically through more than 180 degrees and through a full 360 degree rotation.
+Some touch probes are themselves powered rotary devices with the probe tip able to swivel vertically through more than 180° and through a full 360° rotation.